fuloid/simple-iot-server/README.md

 ## 🤔 What's This?

 This is an IoT server that provides:
-- Device authentication and management
+- App and device authentication & management
 - MQTT message broker for device communication
-- Support for master (controller) and agent devices
-- Token-based authentication with JWT
 - Rate limiting and security features
 - Automatic device reconnection handling
 - Structured logging system with prefixes